 Salary: Lawyers earn a median annual salary of $122,960, according to the Bureau of Labor Statistics.

 5. Grant Writer

-Grant Writers are also storytellers since they must explain to funding agents in a convincing manner how resources will positively impact their constituents.
-They often review, edit and modify submissions from scientists and faculty as part of the grant development process.
+Grant writers are also storytellers, as they must explain to funding agents in a convincing manner how resources will positively impact their constituents.
+They often review, edit, and modify submissions from scientists and faculty as part of the grant development process.
 Research and reading skills are essential to grant writers as they investigate funding sources and review projects which have been funded by target organizations over time.

 The artistic sensibilities of many English majors favor them in situations where they are generating funding for organizations in the realms of art and culture.